tel: 520.638.5264

 Think of differences (and similarities) between two languages like English and Japanese being taught at a single language institute, for example.
 Students of Japanese would need to have certain drills to build the particular skills needed to be literate in Japanese since there are four writing systems: hiragana, katakana, roomaji, and kanji.
 Learning to read and write in English will require other drills to build the particular skills needed to master the spelling system and understand the breadth of borrowed words in English.
 The overall goal of the language institute is to raise well-rounded and literate students regardless of which language they are studying.
 Our goal is to foster 'Survival Competence' in our students regardless of whether they are in the karate or MMA program.
 One clear difference between our Karate and MMA programs is the platforms in which our students compete: karate students compete in karate tournaments, MMA students compete in no-gi grappling/jiu-jitsu tournaments.

 My child is not very athletic.
-Can they still benefit from martial arts?
+Will they pass TRYOUTS?

 Will my child be injured if they practice martial arts?